mccoyp/service-fabric-managed-identity-test/README.md

 To use the provided templates:

-1. Open `arm_templates/sfmitestsystem.parameters.json` and complete the fields `clusterName`, `clusterLocation`, and `applicationPackageUrl`. `clusterName` and `clusterLocation` should match the name and location of the cluster you deployed earlier in the walkthrough. `applicationPackageUrl` is the URL of the `.sfpkg` you uploaded to a storage account in the previous step.
+1. Open `arm-templates/sfmitestsystem.parameters.json` and complete the fields `clusterName`, `clusterLocation`, and `applicationPackageUrl`. `clusterName` and `clusterLocation` should match the name and location of the cluster you deployed earlier in the walkthrough. `applicationPackageUrl` is the URL of the `.sfpkg` you uploaded to a storage account in the previous step.
 To find the URL, click on `sfmitestsystem.sfpkg` in the Portal to view its properties.
-2. Open `arm_templates/sfmitestuser.parameters.json` and complete the same fields, using the URL of `sfmitestuser.sfpkg` for `applicationPackageUrl`.
+2. Open `arm-templates/sfmitestuser.parameters.json` and complete the same fields, using the URL of `sfmitestuser.sfpkg` for `applicationPackageUrl`.
-3. Start the deployment by running from your Powershell window in the `arm_templates` directory:
+3. Start the deployment by running from your Powershell window in the `arm-templates` directory:
 ```powershell
 New-AzResourceGroupDeployment -TemplateParameterFile ".\sfmitestsystem.parameters.json" -TemplateFile ".\sfmitestsystem.template.json" -ResourceGroupName $ResourceGroupName
 New-AzResourceGroupDeployment -TemplateParameterFile ".\sfmitestuser.parameters.json" -TemplateFile ".\sfmitestuser.template.json" -ResourceGroupName $ResourceGroupName